 Captures text from the current stream position up to the next character that is a digit, whitespace, or punctuation; the capture is passed targetAttribute.
 Fails if the stream is empty or begins with a digit, whitespace, or punctuation.

-Stores the string up to but not including the designated pattern string in the designated attribute, and returns the string that follows pattern.
+Stores the string up to but not including the designated literal string (it is not a regular expression) in the designated attribute, and returns the string that follows pattern.
+An alternative, that supports regex is String.extract().

 If the string contains a token specified by a prior parsing operator, the token itself is passed to targetAttribute.
 The stream is not advanced and any chained parsing continues from the same point.